 2. Not responding quickly enough

 Reporters and editors are busy people, so if they call up looking for comment or opinion, get back to them as soon as possible.
-Reporters know people are sometimes hard to get hold of, so they will often put out a couple of calls and the company that responds most quickly most often gets the quote.
+Reporters know people are sometimes hard to get hold of, so they will often put out a couple of calls - the company that responds most quickly (and does so most reliably) gets the quote.

 3. Not preparing for the interview

 This is particularly important if you get the chance to go on radio or TV!
-Journalists are under pressure to deliver a lot of material quickly.
-They get frustrated by people who go into endless irrelevant detail rather than getting on with it.
+Journalists are under pressure to deliver a lot of material quickly - they get frustrated by people who go into irrelevant detail, rather than getting on with it.
 So give them the bottom line point as soon as possible - you can always back it up with the evidence afterwards.
-Otherwise they may just lose interest and go elsewhere.

 5. Talking in jargon